We Redesigned Our Website: Here’s What We Learned

 Communicating with your customers on social media is no longer considered “going above and beyond” as customer service.
 It is an expectation the same way customers calling a support phone number expect that someone will answer the phone and help them.

-Engaging posts that speak the tone of your company help people understand and fall in love your brand.
+Engaging posts that speak the tone of your company help people understand and fall in love with your brand.
 Responses to comments and messages encourage trust and support in your brand.
 Real people in your photos and videos personify your brand.

 That’s what customers want.
 They want to see real people behind all the logos, advertisements and coupons.
 People love people.